 Transportation is a key source of GHG emission resulting from human activities that is responsible for climate change.
 It accounts for about 34% of greenhouse gas (GHG) emissions in Canada (Province of Ontario, 2007).
 The Ontario Climate Action Plan has outlined the strategy to address it from the provincial and municipal levels.
 Sheridan has implemented different programs and initiatives to advance low carbon and zero emission transportation.

-In collaboration with The Region of Peel, The Office for Sustainability is pleased to launch the project Davis Commuter Movement and start a new cycling program this year.
+In collaboration with The Region of Peel, The Office for Sustainability was pleased to offer the project Davis Commuter Movement in 2018 and start a new cycling program in 2019.
 To learn more, click on the links below:

 Davis Commuter Movement